cronical/claim-bridge/README.md

 The JSON file `alias.json` lists invalid provider names that need to be translated.
 This allows for practice particpants to be mapped to a central billing entity as well has cases where the insurer has the name wrong.

+## To Do
+1. The last processed date is singular, it really should have one date for each UHC account.
+1. prepare.py should gracefully handle case when moneydance account comment is not set instead of throwing error `TypeError: unsupported operand type(s) for +: 'float' and 'str'` around line 96.